Centor Score Calculator

 What Your Probability of Strep Throat Means

 Understanding your probability helps determine the best course of action for patient care.
 A low score (0-1) typically suggests a viral infection, meaning antibiotics are usually unnecessary and testing is not required.
-A moderate score (2-3) indicates a significant risk where a rapid strep test or throat culture is the best next step to confirm the diagnosis before prescribing medication.
+A moderate score (2-3) indicates a significant risk where a rapid strep test or throat culture is the best next step to confirm the screening assessment before prescribing medication.
 A high score (4-5) suggests a 50% or greater likelihood of Strep throat, often warranting empiric antibiotic treatment or immediate further testing.

 Monitor symptoms closely and adjust care if the condition worsens or new symptoms appear.